crevizzle/linux-traffic-shaper/README.md

 # Linux Traffic Shaper

-Based on CentOS 7 install
+Based on a systemd distro

 ## test if tc is installed on your system